tamzinblake/js3-mode/README.md

 The js2-mode included here is basically Steve Yegge's js2-mode version 20090723 findable [here](http://code.google.com/p/js2-mode/) with some reasonable defaults set.

-The js-mode included here is the one included with emacs version 23.3, with some modifications to the way it indents in certain cases.
+The js-mode included here is the one included with emacs version 24, with some modifications to the way it indents in certain cases and added backwards-compatibility for emacs version 23.2.

 ## Installation ##